2024 Solar Incentives Guide for Marlborough, MA - Tax Credits & Rebates

 The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
 The new Clean Energy Credit now runs until 2035.
 American homeowners can now receive a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
 This credit will then decrease annually until its expiration.
 Starting in 2023, it will also be easier to get credits for energy storage systems under the new laws.

 More information about the new Inflation Reduction Act can be found here.
-Your local Marlborough solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.
+Your local Marlborough solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives